lgrn/lgrn.github.io/content/p/freebsd-on-vmware.md

 ### OpenTofu (2)

 OpenTofu was forked from Terraform in 2023, when the latter stopped being free and open source software with a license change.
 Let's call it Tofu for short.
 It's a tool for "infrastructure as code", and if you've never used it, it may seem confusingly similar to "configuration management" tools like Ansible or Salt.

 While it's true that they share some similarities (depending on how you use configuration management), in my experience Tofu is nicer to use for the "deployment", and if you wish the "state management" of those deployments, since that is essentially all it does, and it does it pretty well.
-Ideas that you'll find in "config management" like ensuring that your `sshd_config` files look the same across all servers are nowhere to be found here, it's all about writing general rules for things like VMs and virtual networks.
+Ideas that you'll find in "config management" like **repeatedly** ensuring that your `sshd_config` files look the same across all servers are nowhere to be found here, it's all about writing general rules and attributes for things like VMs and virtual networks from the perspective of the hypervisor.

 There won't be much handholding on how to use Tofu here (there's plenty of documentation and other resources available), but I'll give a general